ukatc/AtLAST_sensitivity_calculator/docs/source/calculator_info/chai_tsys.rst

             200\,\mbox{K} & \mbox{for} & 780<\nu<820\,\mbox{GHz}
             \end{array}\right.

-These values are used in the :math:`T_{sys}` equation above, which is in turn used to calculate the System Equivalent Flux Density used in the overall sensitivty (or integration time) calculation.
+These values are used in the :math:`T_{sys}` equation above, which is in turn used to calculate the System Equivalent Flux Density used in the overall sensitivity (or integration time) calculation.

 The sky temperature is calculated as: